OpenDSA/OpenDSA/RST/en/FormalLang/NFA.rst

 **Definition**: For an NFA :math:`M`,
 :math:`L(M)= \{w \in {\Sigma}^{*} \mid \delta^{*}(q_0,w) \cap F \neq \emptyset \}`

-The language accepted by NFA :math:`M` is all strings :math:`w` such that there exists a walk labeled :math:`w` from the start state to any accepting state.

 Why nondeterminism?
 It makes it easier to describe a FA.

 From a performance point of view, to determine if a string is accepted